Table of Contents

 4. Or, reach these leads via phone calls to get them to act

-That is, while the lead is still ‘hot’, you make a call and see if they can jump onboard right that instant.
+That is, while the lead is still ‘hot,’ you call and see if they can jump on board immediately.

-Looking at it objectively, this model of list building follows the sales conversion funnel quite faithfully.
+Looking at it objectively, this list-building model follows the sales conversion funnel quite faithfully.

-From awareness to engagement (reaching the via emails/calls), the above list building strategy hits all the right spots.
+From awareness to engagement (reaching them via emails/calls), the above list-building strategy hits all the right spots.

 What is the problem with this approach?

-If you were following the same, then you know that this method does not get you results!
+If you followed the same method, then you know that this method does not get you results!

 Landing pages or forms with low-conversion barriers attract junk emails.
-It also encourages ‘fake’ signups by bots.
-Neither of these sign ups are usable for your organization
+It also encourages bots to make ‘fake’ signups.
+Neither of these sign-ups is usable for your organization.

 2. Reaching a lot of people who are not ready to commit just yet